Pester Lloyd: History during the Austrian Empire and the Austro-Hungarian Empire

 On the technical level the Gesellschaft took three steps: They established a grain exchange hall, a bourse (stock market), and a daily newspaper, the Pester-Lloyd Tagesblatt.
 The paper carried general news, official announcements, rail and boat schedules, exchange rates and market quotations.
 In the 50-year retrospective volume of the Pester Lloyd Gesellschaft issued in 1903, the Tagesblatt is designated as the outstanding product of the organization.

 Born under conditions of severe censorship, the Tagesblatt focused primarily on the Hungarian economic world at first.
 In small steps, however, the editor Dr. Johann Weisz expanded that agenda.
 Working with the quiet but esteemed political statesman Ferenc Deák he found ways to spread liberal ideas, to quietly help their supporters, and to advance the concept of the Hungarian state in a period when it was non-existent as such.
 It grew from a paper dealing primarily with commercial matters to become as much of a political newspaper as they could push against the limits.

 Incidentally Weisz’s knowledge of history and politics was so profound that when the talk of a new Hungarian government began in 1861 the national leaders, Deak and Gyula Andrássy turned to him for guidance.
 The treatise that he produced, "The Struggle for the Hungarian Constitution," published in the Egydische series, became an oft-cited textbook.

 In the period when German was the official language, the Tagesblatt was the leading newspaper in the country.
 Even after Hungarian became the official language again, German still remained the dominant lingua franca in foreign trade, and Pester Lloyd has continuously been the strongest German-language publication in Hungary.
 Over the years it was prominent enough to attract such internationally famous contributors as Theodor Herzl, Max Nordau, Thomas Mann, Stefan Zweig, Joseph Roth, Alfred Polgar, Ferenc Molnár, Dezső Kosztolányi, Egon Erwin Kisch, Bertha von Suttner, Franz Werfel and Felix Salten.

 History during Nazi-Germany

 Being published outside the Third Reich's borders until World War II, Pester Lloyd was not subject to Nazi Gleichschaltung and thus, in an article on 16 September 1935, openly criticized the antisemitic Nuremberg Laws of 1935.
 The paper spoke of the laws allowing an extent of discrimination unheard of in history and compared the situation of the Jews in Nazi Germany to those of the Helots, a slave class in the ancient Greek state of Sparta.

+While it served for some years as intellectual refugee for European Intellectuals, notably e.g., Thomas Mann's alarming antifascist text "Achtung, Europa!" was published, mostly untouched by the censorship laws rising all across Europe along with fascism, it fell prey to Nazi Gleichschaltung with Hungary's further alignment to the Reich.